smartdev914/xrp-backend/README.md

 XRPL-Backend is a server-side application that leverages XRPL's NFTs to provide a secure, decentralized, blockchain-based contract service.

-The frontend for this application can be found at [Frontend Repository](https://github.com/bsquarelab-ltd/xrpl-frontend).

 ## Technology Stack

 - **Backend:**